sewnetal/PHP-Project/README.md

 # Web-app-for-alew-siket-network-marketing
-Web-app-for-alew-siket-network-marketing where customers can track there sales.
+web application for network marketing where customers register ,login and track there sales from one place.